1965 and 8 months old

 I was three months old when my parents emigrated on a £10 ticket from England to Australia.
 The Airplane was crowded with families all doing the same thing - on the search for an adventure or better way of life.

-Once there my dad made a living by making and mending fences on farms in the out back of Eastern Australia where I was able to run barefoot and explore with my brother Jason.
+Once there my dad made a living by making and mending fences on farms in the out back of Eastern Australia.

 I changed my name after many years of my Mum calling me Zennor.
 I gained this nickname after playing on my Granddads (Sven Berlin another Artist) typewriter at the age of five and completely miss spelling my name.
 It was cemented when we travelled down to St Ives for a family holiday.
 Zennor is the next village down from St Ives and in the village there's a myth about a mermaid who fell in love with a local fisherman, so when I’d finished playing on the beach and my long skirt was soaking wet, it was only natural for my mum (who had been born and brought up in St Ives in the 1940’s and 50’s) to call me Zennor.

-Hill College Southampton, I managed to get the o' levels and Art A' Level to go to Art Collage.
+Hill College Southampton: O' levels and Art A' Level to go to Art Collage.

 It was however getting a job as a runner at Aardman Animations that changed my life forever.
-Apart from falling in love, I felt for the very first time I was in a place where I really belonged.
-It was fantastically creative and inventive, and it wasn't long before I knew everyone in the company, all forty of them and I went from being a Runner to being a Model Maker and I worked on films such as 'A Close Shave', 'Rex the Runt' (Pilot), various adverts and later The Spice Girls pop promo 'Viva Forever'.
+I felt for the very first time I was in a place where I really belonged.
+It was fantastically creative and inventive, and it wasn't long before I knew everyone in the company, all forty of them.
+I soon became a Model Maker and I worked on Nick Parks short film 'A Close Shave', and a pilot short 'Rex the Runt', I went on to do various adverts and later The Spice Girls pop promo 'Viva Forever'.

-After my second son I started painting again.
-As well as my own painting I also painted concept pictures for various feature films at Aardmans, one of those films was the Wallace and Gromit Feature Film 'Curse of the Wear Rabbit', I also made some little Rabbits in the model making dept, but the times had changed.
+After my second son and encouragement from a close friend, I started painting both for myself and concept pictures for various feature films.
+One of those films was the Wallace and Gromit Feature Film 'Curse of the Wear Rabbit', I also made some little Rabbits in the model making dept, but the times had changed.
 It was six years since I had been making models and it was now a huge company employing over 200 people, and it was hard to feel special in the way we all did in the early days.

-By 2014 I had a large body of my own work and my Mum persuaded me to have an exhibition along side her and Sven.
-This turned out to be fantastic - the spot light was on them and I could be in the background and enjoy my paintings in a different setting.
+By 2014 I had a large body of my own work and my Mum persuaded me to have an exhibition along side her and my grandad Sven.
+This turned out to be fantastic.

 Zennor Box by Edward Phelps April 2014